Steam-Chat-Bot/node-steam-chat-bot/TRIGGERS.md

 - exact - *boolean* - if this is true, the message received must be an exact match, if it's false the message just must contain the match (both case-insensitive)
 - users - *array of string* - the steamIds of the users that can trigger a response, can be null or empty to match all users
 - respond - *string* - where to respond? in 'group', 'pm', or nothing to respond wherever the command was sent (default)
+-
+### `ChooseTrigger`

+Adds the ability to make the bot make a choice when given various options.
+Each option is seperated via space.
+Example:
+User: !choose Cats Dogs Hamsters Birds
+Bot: I have chosen Birds

 ### `CleverbotTrigger`